AAkindele/kubernetes-exec-health-probes/README.md

 ```

+### View probe events and messages

-When restarts start to show up, view the messages in the Kubernetes events.
+When restarts begin to show up, view the messages in the Kubernetes events.

 ```bash